Index for a Model of 3d-3d Correspondence for Plumbed 3-Manifolds: Supersymmetric index on and factorization

-The superconformal index with fugacities for flavor symmetries turned on was obtained in \cite{Kapustin-Willett} based on \cite{KimS, Imamura-Yokoyama}.
+The supersymmetric index on $S^2 \times_q S^1$ with fugacities for flavor symmetries turned on was obtained in \cite{Kapustin-Willett} based on \cite{KimS, Imamura-Yokoyama}.
 The 1-loop contributions from the vector multiplet and the chiral mutiplet are

-where $z_j$ are the Wilson lines, $m_j$ are the magnetic fluxes, $\mathcal{R}_\Phi$ is a representation of a chiral multiplet $\Phi$ under the gauge group $G$, $t_a$'s are the fugacities for the global symmetries, $f_a(\Phi)$ is the charge of a chiral multiplet $\Phi$ under the global symmetries, and $R(\Phi)$ is the $R$-charge of $\Phi$.
-The contribution from the Chern-Simons (CS) term for $G=U(N)$ with a level $k$ is given by
+where $z_j$ are the Wilson lines, $m_j$ are the magnetic fluxes, $\mathcal{R}_\Phi$ is the representation of a chiral multiplet $\Phi$ under the gauge group $G$, $t_a$'s are the fugacities for the global symmetries, $f_a(\Phi)$ is the charge of a chiral multiplet $\Phi$ under the global symmetries, and $R(\Phi)$ is the $R$-charge of $\Phi$.
+The contribution from the Chern-Simons (CS) term for $G=U(N)$ with a level $k$ is